utxorpc/spec/cardano/gen/docs/docs.md

 | ----- | ---- | ----- | ----------- |
 | slot | [uint64](#uint64) |  | Slot number. |
 | hash | [bytes](#bytes) |  | Block hash. |

-<a name="utxorpc-cardano-v1-BoundedBytes"></a>

-### BoundedBytes
-Represents a bounded bytes for Plutus data in Cardano.

-Define the fields of BoundedBytes based on your original Rust code